Skip to main content

 Work plan

-Forest sector terminology work will continue in 2025.
+Forest sector terminology work will continue in 2026 in accordance with the work plan below.
 The list below includes the subject areas, participating external experts, the consultation schedule, and the preliminary publication timeline.

-Experts: Tapio Räsänen, Asko Poikela, Pirjo Venäläinen (Metsäteho)
+Metsäteho Oy: Tapio Räsänen, Asko Poikela, Pirjo Venäläinen, Markus Sandström

 Completed glossaries